-One of the most important macro nutrients needed for growth, development, repair and function of the human body is protein.
+Protein is one of the most important macro nutrients needed for growth, development, recovery and proper function of the human body.

 While some of the protein’s building blocks, amino acids, are produced by our own bodies, the majority of the amino acids we need to take from outside sources like animal or plant proteins.